joshhodgson/ESPLedMQTTDriver/readme.md

-ESP Neopixel MQTT Driver
+ESP LED MQTT Driver
 ------------------------
 *a really badly named project*

-This is a (very) bespoke **Arduino** project that bridges MQTT control data and Neopixel.
+This is a (very) bespoke **Arduino** project that bridges MQTT control data and LEDs (for example RGBW LED strips).
 It is part of a larger suite of *(extremely)* bespoke apps to automate my home.

 Feel free to fork/modify/copy for your own purposes, or make it more generic and do a PR, whatever floats your boat.